medialab/bibliotools3.0/README.md

 ```
 Which will output many reports about the corpus.

+Open "name"_references_distribution.csv in the folder reports
+Check the number of occurrence (first column) when the cumulative % of reference (third column) becomes significantly higher
+--> This gives you an idea of the minimum number of occurrence to filter your data in order to get a readable graph
 ADD DOCUMENTATION about the reports

 #### 3. generate REF-REF cooccurrence network